CS-433/ml-project-2-stroke-lesions-squad/README.md

 The goal of this project is to provide a toll that can effectively segmentate lesions and provide a confidence level along the prediction (uncertainty estimator not implemented yet).

+### Dataset

+We used a publicly available dataset for lesion segmentation.
+The data is available on the ISLES22 challenge

 ### Dependencies

 The project is coded in Python 3 and Jupyter Notebook (full_train.ipynb is a ready-to-use notebook for training on Kaggle) using :